Vanille-N/website/data/treebor.0/src/protectors.md

 Detecting this takes two forms:

-- if the child write occurs first then a subsequent foreign read will cause an `Active` pointer to experience a foreign read.
-To make this UB we declare that a protected `Active`'s behavior to foreign reads changes to become immediately `Disabled`, which will trigger the protector.
+- if the child write occurs first then a subsequent foreign read will cause an `Active` pointer to become `Frozen`.
+Such a transition must thus be made UB if it occurs to a currently protected pointer.
 - if the foreign read occurs first then it means that the protected pointer is still `Reserved` at that point.
-When a protected `Reserved` encounters a foreign read, it must not allow future child writes until at least the end of this function call.
-We model this by adding a boolean flag `conflicted` to `Reserved` that is initially `true`, becomes `false` if the tag is protected while a foreign read occurs, and triggers UB if it is `false` while the tag is still protected if we try to perform a foreign write.
+When a protected `Reserved` encounters a foreign read, it must not allow future child writes.
+We model this by making it become `Frozen`.
+This is a conservative approach, as `noalias` only requires that it not be written to during the execution of the function, and turning it `Frozen` makes the stronger guarantee that it will _never_ be written to.

 > <span class="sbnote">
 **[Note: Stacked Borrows]** This mostly aligns with the concept of protectors from Stacked Borrows,